The Women in the Lineage of Jesus Christ

 Her confession is evident in Joshua 2:11 where she openly acknowledged the Lord their God as “the God in heaven above and on the earth below.”

 In return, the spies promised protection for her and her entire household during the onslaught.
-After the fall of Jericho, the promise is kept and Rahab together with her family was taken in by the Israelites.
+After the fall of Jericho, the promise is kept and Rahab together with her family is taken in by the Israelites.
 She then married Salmon and gave birth to Boaz who will marry the next woman mentioned in the lineage of Jesus Christ, Ruth.

 Rahab’s Transformation

-Rahab took the opportunity that God has given her by saving two Israelite spies.
+Rahab took the opportunity that God had given her by saving two Israelite spies.
 She did not only help them by hiding them in her house but she also aided them with information for their safe return (Joshua 2:16).
 And when the spies promised safety for her and her household, she put her faith into immediate action by binding a scarlet thread in her window that very day (Joshua 2:21).

 Ruth: The Pagan Gentile